-The required information needed to complete the Articles of Organization will vary from state to state, but generally, you can expect to provide the following information:
+The required information needed to complete the Articles of Organization will vary from state to state, but generally, you can expect to provide the following basic information:

-a termination date is not specified in the articles of organization, the LLC is
+- The duration of your LLC.
+Most states have specific requirements that if a termination date is not specified in the articles of organization, the LLC is

-elect or assume a perpetual duration for your LLC, you can specify your desired
+- assumed to have a perpetual duration.
+However, if you do not want to elect or assume a perpetual duration for your LLC, you can specify your desired duration.

 Once you complete the articles of organization, you will need to sign them.
-The person who signs the formation documents should be the party who registers the business with the state and is known as the “LLC Organizer”.
+The person who signs the formation documents should be the party who registers the small business with the state and is known as the “LLC Organizer”.

-The state will review your filing and conduct a search to ensure that your chosen business name does not already belong to an active LLC.
+The state will review your filing and conduct a name search to ensure that your chosen business name does not already belong to an active LLC.
 Typically, processing of this filing takes about 1-3 weeks.
-Some states offer expedited handling for an additional fee and this can significantly reduce processing time to about 24-48 hours.
+Some states offer expedited handling for an additional fee, and this can significantly reduce processing time to about 24-48 hours.
 Once you receive your stamped and approved Articles of Organization, your LLC is officially active and recognized by the state.

 After receiving your accepted business filing from the state, your next move should be to create an Operating Agreement for your LLC.
-This legal document will contain important rules and information regarding the management of company assets as well as the rights and responsibilities of the members.
+This legal document will contain important rules and information regarding the management of company assets and the rights and responsibilities of the members.
 An Operating Agreement is different from the Articles of Organization in that it is an internal governance document for the LLC.
 While not a required document in most states, it is important more so for a multi-member LLC, though it can provide value to a single-member LLC.
-Most states don’t require this document to be filed, however, some states do require LLCs to submit a copy of the Operating Agreement to the state.
+Most states don’t require this document to be filed; however, some states require LLCs to submit a copy of the Operating Agreement to the state.